• Home |

 Why We Chose It

-12 gauge shotguns may be the default scattergun choice for home defense, but the humble 20 gauge makes for a great home defense shotgun too, especially with modern ammo shooting a plated payload
+12 Gauge shotguns may be the default scattergun choice for home defense, but the humble 20 Gauge makes for a great home defense shotgun, too – when loaded with modern, state-of-the-art ammo.

 Best 20 Gauge Slug Ammo